Sotera/correlation-approximation/README.md

 ### Bulk Mode

 Bulk mode is a method to test the system performance and accuracy by correlating all the vectors in the system against each other.
-No additional input is required, it just uses the original data from the training phase.
+No additional input is required, the system uses the original data from the training phase.
 Output is written to a local or hdfs file.

 ### Interactive Mode